TUgether for Mental Health

 Location: McAlister Walkway

-Presented in collaboration with: Counseling and Psychiatric Services (CAPS)
+Presented in collaboration with: Campus Health

 Mindful dance movements shown through the cultural dance of Samba.
 Participants are given the opportunity to learn more about how movement and dance in particular helps create a mindfulness experience.
 Led by Carolyn Barber-Pierre and Dr. Jinaki Flint.